Turkish air raid kills as many as 200 Kurdish militia

 - One Free Syrian Army fighter is killed and another one injured

-(CNN)A Turkish air raid killed as many as 200 Kurdish militia north of the Syrian city of Aleppo, Turkish state-run media reported Thursday.
+(CNN)A Turkish air raid killed as many as 200 Kurdish militia north of the Syrian city of Aleppo, according to a statement from the Turkish military.

+Turkish military says they hit 18 targets with 26 airstrikes in the areas under the control of Kurdish militia, destroying their headquarters, ammunition dumps and shelters.

-In a statement, the Turkish armed forces said one Free Syrian Army fighter died and another one was injured in a series of clashes with the PYD/PKK.
+The statement said one Free Syrian Army fighter died and another one was injured in a series of clashes with the PYD/PKK.

-The PYD is a Kurdish opposition party with links to the Kurdistan Workers' Party, or PKK -- an entity Turkey has been fighting for years.
+The PYD is a Kurdish opposition party with links to the Kurdistan Workers' Party, or PKK -- an entity Turkey has long designated a terror group and has been fighting for years.

+In recent months, much of Turkey's firepower has been directed at the Kurdish separatist PKK in southeastern Turkey and across the border in northern Iraq.
+It has also occasionally shelled ISIS positions in northern Syria, but its last-known airstrikes against ISIS were in November last year.

+The Turkish leadership has strongly expressed a desire to be part of the Iraqi-led coalition to oust ISIS from the northern Iraqi town of Mosul, just across the Syrian border, but Iraq's government has so far rejected the overtures.

 Bombs over al Bab